-Anders W. Hall serves as the university’s vice chancellor for investments and chief investment officer.
-He leads the Office of Investments, where he is responsible for managing the university’s $7 billion long-term investment pool, including the endowment.
+Anders serves as the university’s vice chancellor for investments and chief investment officer.
+He leads the Office of Investments, where he is responsible for managing the university’s $10 billion long-term investment pool, including the endowment.

-Hall serves on the boards of Big Brothers Big Sisters of Middle Tennessee, the Pi Kappa Phi Foundation, Rock the Street Wall Street and The Healing Trust.
-Additionally, Hall is a member of the governing board of Westminster Presbyterian Church.
+Anders serves on the boards of Big Brothers Big Sisters of Middle Tennessee, the Kharis Foundation, the Pi Kappa Phi Foundation, Rock the Street Wall Street and The Healing Trust.
+Additionally, he is a member of the governing board of Westminster Presbyterian Church.
 He previously co-chaired the Annual Fund at University School of Nashville.